 1. Purpose of Program.
 The purpose of the Public and Indian Housing Resident Opportunity and Self Sufficiency (ROSS) program is to provide grants to public housing agencies (PHAs), tribes/tribally designated housing entities (TDHEs), Resident Associations (RAs), and nonprofit organizations (including grassroots, faith-based and other community-based organizations) for the provision of a Service Coordinator to coordinate supportive services and other activities designed to help Public and Indian housing residents attain economic and housing self-sufficiency.
 This program works to promote the development of local strategies to coordinate the use of assistance under the Public Housing program with public and private resources, for supportive services and resident empowerment activities.
 These services should enable participating families to increase earned income, reduce or eliminate the need for welfare assistance, make progress toward achieving economic independence and housing self-sufficiency, or, in the case of elderly or disabled residents, help improve living conditions and enable residents to age-in-place.
 A Service Coordinator ensures that program participants are linked to the supportive services they need to achieve self-sufficiency or remain independent.
 Funds in this program will no longer be allowed to be used for the direct provision of these services.
-This program is similar to the Public Housing FSS program (PH FSS), however, the PH FSS program is open only to PHAs and Tribes/TDHEs, has a requirement of an escrow account for its participants and is one-year funding.
-The ROSS SC program is open to non-profit and Resident Association applicants, is three-year funding, includes admin expenses and training as eligible uses of the funds and requires a 25% match by statute.
-A PHA or Tribe may receive grants in both programs.
+This program is similar to the Public Housing FSS program (PH FSS), however, the PH FSS program is open only to PHAs and tribes/TDHEs, has a requirement of an escrow account for its participants and provides one-year funding.
+The ROSS SC program is open to non-profit and Resident Association applicants, provides three-year funding, includes administrative expenses and training as eligible uses of the funds and requires a 25% match by statute.
+A PHA or tribe may receive grants in both programs.

-- 2. Funding Available.
-A total of approximately \$28 million is available for the ROSS Service Coordinator program in fiscal year 2008, plus any carryover or recaptured funds from prior ROSS appropriations that may become available. - 3.
-Award Amounts.
+2. Funding Available.
+A total of approximately \$28 million is available for the ROSS Service Coordinator program in fiscal year 2009 under the Department of Housing and Urban Development Appropriations Act, 2009 (Pub.
+L. 111-8, approved March 11, 2009) plus any carryover or recaptured funds from prior ROSS appropriations that may become available.
+3. Award Amounts.
 Awards will pay for the annual salary and fringe benefits of Service Coordinators.
-Awards may be for up to three coordinators, depending on size and type of applicant and each coordinator salary must not exceed \$68,000.
+Awards may be for up to three coordinators, depending on size and type of applicant and each coordinator position salary must not exceed \$68,000.
 Awards will also include funds for training and for administrative expenses.
-Total awards for 3-year grant term will range from approximately \$240,000 to \$720,000.
+Total awards for a 3-year grant term will range from approximately \$240,000 to \$720,000.
 Please see the program description for more specific information about funding amounts.

-Maximum Grant

-Grant Program Total Funding Number of SCs To Serve Amount

-ROSS- Service \$28 million 1 SC 50-1000 units \$240,000

-Coordinators 2 SCs 1001-2500 units \$480,000

-3 SCs 2501 + units \$720,000
+Grant Program Total Funding Number of SCs To Serve Maximum Grant Amount ROSS- Service \$28 million 1 SC 50-1000 units \$240,000 Coordinators 2 SCs 1001-2500 units \$480,000 3 SCs 2501 + units \$720,000

-- 4. Eligible Applicants.
-Eligible applicants are PHAs; tribes/TDHEs; nonprofit organizations including grassroots faith-based and other community-based organizations that have resident support or the support of tribes; RAs; resident councils (RCs); resident organizations (ROs); City-Wide Resident Organizations (CWROs); Intermediary Resident Organizations (IROs); Jurisdiction-Wide Resident Organizations; Regional Resident Organizations; Resident Management Corporations (RMCs); Site-Based Resident Organizations; Statewide Resident Organizations (SROs); and Tribal/TDHE resident groups.
-The term "resident association" or "RA" will be used to refer to all types of eligible resident organizations.
-Please see the section on "Definition of Terms" for a complete definition of each type of eligible resident organization. - 5.
-Cost Sharing/Match Requirement.
-At least 25 percent of the requested grant amount is required as a match.
-The match may be in cash and/or in-kind donations.
-Match may also be made up of self-sufficiency and supportive services/programs provided to participants in the ROSS-Service Coordinators program.
-The match is a threshold requirement. - 6.
-Grant term.
-The grant term for each funding category is 3 years from the execution date of the grant agreement.
+4. Eligible Applicants.
+Eligible applicants are PHAs; tribes/TDHEs; nonprofit organizations including grassroots faith-based and other community-based organizations that have resident support, PHA support or the support of tribes; Resident Associations (RAs); resident councils (RCs); resident organizations (ROs); City-Wide Resident Organizations (CWROs); Intermediary Resident Organizations (IROs); Jurisdiction-Wide Resident Organizations; Regional Resident Organizations; Resident Management Corporations (RMCs); Site-Based Resident Organizations; Statewide Resident Organizations (SROs); and Tribal/TDHE resident groups.
+The term "Resident Association" or "RA" will be generally used to refer to all types of eligible resident organizations.
+Please see the section on "Definition of Terms" for a complete definition of each type of eligible resident organization.